EchoTeam/plog/README.md

           750     0   0    [0    0    0    0      |10] 300avg
         total    16 990

 It is mean that in the last minute it was about 990 event in total.
-169 events took
+169 events per minute took
 <= 1 ms to execute, 308 events took from 1 to 3 ms to execute and so on.
-You could
+You could also
 see that 95% (and 98% in particular this case too) of all events took less than 20ms.

 Please refer to `src/plog.erl` to obtain more information.